Splinters2006/Splanner/README.md

 4 digit PIN.
 There are no default accounts.

 Groups are also managed from the admin cogwheel.
 Admins can create groups and add or remove people from them.
-Groups appear next to people when assigning a task.
+Groups appear separately from people when assigning tasks, events, or broadcasts, and when filtering the planner.

 Splanner has a built-in undeletable `overview` account for living-room tablet display mode.
 Log in as `overview` with the admin password.
 It shows only the